jar398/listtools/doc/diff-tool-notes.md

   4. x < y  where y has no equivalent in A ('refinement')
   5. x >< y  where x < parent(y)  ('inconsistency')
   6. x R y  where x and y are record matches and R is not =

+# 'Diff' file format

+I don't know what the most useful 'diff' format would be.
+I would like to see reports generated in two steps:

+  1. Generate a set of articulations, as above, that captures the result of alignment process such as the one outlined here; one might call this a 'basic report'.
+  2. A set of tools that take a 'basic report' as input and generates whatever kind of report is needed: summaries, diffs (similar to MDD diffs?), merges, diagrams, etc.